miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 floored by just how secretly opinionated FastHTML is, and how I can use that to simplify my code.

+## Jeremy Howard's Understating Signature

 I am frankly staggered by the opinions that FastHTML is stating but slyly understating, in Jeremy Howard's signature way.
 If you don't know this guy, go check out his YouTube and Fast.AI tutorials.
 He was the big thing in AI before ChatGPT hit.
-It was more about machine learning and image recognition than it was about chatbots back then, and Jeremy used his penchant for simplifying APIs in that uniquely Pythonic way that Requests did to the HTTP library to do to the PyTorch library.
-Some might call it the Pytorcher library.
-Hmmm.
-What's that history on the Python HTTP libraries?
+It was more about machine learning and image recognition than it was about chatbots back then, and Jeremy used his penchant for simplifying APIs in that uniquely Pythonic way to do with FastAI to the PyTorch(er) library what whatRequests did to Python's HTTP libraries

+Python has a long, sordid history with its http libraries.
+What's that history?
+This looks like a job for Perplexity!

 ---